easywebhub/easywebhub-com/content/how-to-add-content-of-websites.md

 ---
 #### In general, EasyBuilder combines Content and Layouts and generate ```HTML``` files of websites.
 And  Content is the data of websites that could be added, modified using Content Form of EasyBuider.
 Content data is defined in 2 ways

+###### 1. Content form: used for Administrators
-    + Content form: the simple, clear form that is used for website administrators who do not know about development
+   + the simple, clear form that is used for website administrators who do not know about development
+   +
-    + RAW form: actual data which is saved on files, Developers could use RAW form to defined data structures of websites
+###### 2: RAW form: actual data which is saved on files, Developers could use RAW form to defined data structures of websites